-Ho Chi Minh City formerly known as Saigon is one of the most important commercial and tourist central in Vietnam with many beautiful tourist attractions such as Reunification Palace, War Remmants, Jade Emperor Pagoda, Notre Dame Cathedral, General Post Office, Water Puppet show, visit Giac Lam pagoda, Thien Hau pagoda, Chinatown, Binh Tay market, Ben Thanh market.
+Ho Chi Minh City formerly known as Saigon is one of the most important commercial and tourist center in Vietnam with many beautiful tourist attractions such as Reunification Palace, War Remnants, Jade Emperor Pagoda, Notre Dame Cathedral, General Post Office, Water Puppet show, visit Giac Lam pagoda, Thien Hau pagoda, Chinatown, Binh Tay market, Ben Thanh market.

 We also arrange a tour including car, tour guide, meal … for your package

-- Gasoline, toll fee, parking fee, all expense for driver.
+- Gasoline, toll fee, parking fee, all expenses for driver.

 - 24/7 customer support